lytheria/mesa-termux/README.md

 ---
 ## 📂 Prerequisites

 Before proceeding, ensure your Termux environment is up to date and the essential repositories are subscribed to.
-This  build use `libglvnd` as package name, so it will replace official termux `libglvnd` package.
+This  build use `libglvnd` as package name, so it will replace official Termux `libglvnd` package.

 ---
 ## 📥 Installation & Setup